Skaled/Skaled-Core/README.md

 Skaled AI was not meant to be included in an another software. <br>
 The first release was published the 09/11/2022. <br>
 Core is the name I like best for a software that includes more.
+If you could see it, I've released for just a moment v1.4.0 before than the really one that has just got published.